ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p14-t2-async-await.md

 {% include practicas/promise-job-queue-2.js %}
 ```

 Explain the changes in the stack, the running environment, the macrotask queue and the microtask queue.
 Make pictures of the way the callbacks and handlers go and leave the queues.
-Take photos of them and upload them to the assignment repo
+Take screenshots of them and upload them to the assignment repo

 * Code at: `campus-virtual/2021/sytws2021/apuntes/tema2-async/event-loop/exercises/promises/microtask-queue/promise-job-queue-2.js`